 (C) other conditions existed giving good cause for exceeding the established periods.

-(2) If the request for full reimbursement is denied, the applicant may appeal directly to the commissioner of DHS for resolution of the dispute.
-The applicant must send a written statement to the commissioner that describes the request for reimbursement and the reasons for it.
-The program also may send a written statement to the commissioner that describes the program's reasons for denying reimbursement.
-The commissioner makes a timely decision concerning the appeal and notifies the applicant and the program in writing of the decision.
+(2) If the request for full reimbursement is denied, the applicant may appeal directly to the Commissioner of HHSC for resolution of the dispute.
+The applicant must send a written statement to the Commissioner that describes the request for reimbursement and the reasons for it.
+The program also may send a written statement to the Commissioner that describes the program's reasons for denying reimbursement.
+The Commissioner makes a timely decision concerning the appeal and notifies the applicant and the program in writing of the decision.

 §551.22.
 Relocation.

-(a) A license holder may not relocate a facility to another location without approval from the Texas Department of Human Services (DHS).
-The license holder must submit a complete application and the fee required under §90.19 of this title (relating to License Fees) to DHS before the relocation.
+(a) A license holder may not relocate a facility to another location without approval from HHSC .
+The license holder must submit a complete application and the fee required under §551.19 of this subchapter (relating to License Fees) to HHSC , through the online portal, before the relocation.

-(b) Residents may not be relocated until the new building has been inspected and approved as meeting the standards of the Life Safety Code as applicable to intermediate care facilities serving persons with mental retardation or a related condition.
+(b) Residents may not be relocated until the new building has been inspected and approved as meeting the standards of the Life Safety Code as applicable to intermediate care facilities serving persons with an intellectual disability or a related condition.

-(c) Following Life Safety Code approval by DHS, the license holder must notify DHS of the date residents will be relocated.
+(c) Following Life Safety Code approval by HHSC , the license holder must notify HHSC of the date residents will be relocated.
 If the new facility meets the standards for operation based on an on-site survey, a license will be issued.

 (d) The effective date of the license will be the date all residents are relocated.